rxn3202/Concflict-Resoultion/README.md

 ## This is a sub-heading created on Github

-All fo this content added to the README file has been added from my remote Github respository.
+All of this content added to the README file has been added from my remote Github respository.